-Fairly new to the ocean cruise scene, we didn’t know quite what to expect before boarding the Viking Sea since Viking is popularly known for its river cruises.
+Fairly new to the ocean cruise scene, we didn’t know quite what to expect before boarding the Viking Sea, especially since Viking is popularly known for its river cruises.
 It’s safe to say that the Viking Sea completely exceeded our expectations with its fresh, modern, high tech design and impeccable service.

 We were lucky enough to be on board for the first time Viking Cruises had ever docked in Israel and each additional port was more beautiful than the next: Athens, Haifa, Ashdod, Limassol, Rhodes, Mykonos, Naples and Rome.